microchip-pic-avr-examples/pic18f47q10-cnano-spi-mode-change-mcc/readme.md

 |RC6 (SS)      | Digital Output     |

 ## Operation
 Run the code, connect an oscilloscope or logic analyzer to the pins and see the results.
-The device will transmit `writeData` continuously through its SDO channel in data mode 3.
+The device will transmit `writeData` continuously through its SDO channel, in data mode 3.

 <img src="Images/PIC18F47Q10-Curiosity-Nano.png" alt="Hardware Setup"/>